tongwu23/Amath481/README.md

 Programming is an integral part of this course, and I utilize Python for implementing the numerical methods.

-🔧 Tools and Libraries
+🔧 **Tools and Libraries**
 The programming environment and tools used in this repository include:

 Python with libraries such as:

-numpy for numerical computations
+NumPy for numerical computations

-matplotlib for visualizations
+Matplotlib for visualizations

-scipy for advanced numerical methods
+Scipy for advanced numerical methods

-scikit for finite element and advanced PDE solvers.
+Scikit for finite element and advanced PDE solvers.